 The Channel Measurement Report Method subfield indicates the method that is to be used by the Requested STA to report the results of measurements over multiple 2.16GHz channels in the measurement report.
 The Channel Measurement Report Method subfield sets to 0 to indicate the results of measurements over all the requested 2.16GHz channels during each measurement time block are reported per 2.16GHz channel.
 The Channel Measurement Report Method subfield sets to 1 to indicate the averaged results of concurrent measurements over all the requested 2.16GHz channels during each measurement time block are reported.

 The Antenna Measurement Report Method subfield indicates the method that is to be used by the Requested STA to report the results of concurrent measurements using multiple Rx antennas in the measurement report.
 The Antenna Measurement Report Method subfield sets to 0 to indicate the results of concurrent measurements over each requested 2.16GHz channel using multiple Rx antennas during a measurement time block are reported per Rx antenna.
 The Antenna Measurement Report Method subfield sets to 1 to indicate the averaged results of concurrent measurements over each requested 2.16GHz channel using multiple Rx antennas during a measurement time block are reported.

+Change Table 9-104 (Optional subelement IDs for Directional Channel Quality request) as follows: